 Working as a Sacred Activist, I experience myself as a cell in the tissue of the world, a living, breathing, thinking, feeling – and acting – cell in the wholeness of all that is.

-This is the image that I hold in my heart today, as women in cities around the world rise – and march.
+This is the image that I hold in my heart today.

 As Andrew Harvey writes, there is a Sacred Activism in which outrage becomes action; anger becomes passion – divine love expressed as fire.

 He writes: “If you and I are not outraged by what is happening everywhere in our world, we will remain where so many find themselves, in paralysis, apathy and denial.
 Yet, if our outrage masters us, we may become irrational, violent and destructive… If we work with this anger and outrage, however, without repressing or judging or denying it, it can be transformed into a reservoir of purified passion, compassion and wisdom that will give us power and stamina.”

 As environmental activist Julia Butterfly Hill – best known for living in a hundred eighty foot tall California Redwood tree for 738 days – says, “In today’s world it’s not only our right to be angry, it’s our responsibility.
 The question is, do we act out of anger or love?
 That’s what makes the difference….

 She says, My prayer is that I may be an open heart.
 When I become angry, I take it in and transmute it to love.
 “Anger through love becomes fierce compassion… I don’t want to lose the passion of anger.
 It’s a vital life force.”